nathiss/nathiss.github.io/src/content/articles/franklin/randomness-of-life/index.md

 {{< underline >}}Method of initializing{{< /underline >}}[^1] the generation will affect how fast we can search the solution space.
 As the algorithm produces more fitted images, the specimens get closed to the source image.
-But we don't really care how fast the optimum can be achieved, frankly, we don't really care about achieving the optimum in the first place.
+But we don't really care about how _fast_ the optimum can be achieved, frankly, we don't really care about achieving the optimum in the first place.
 It is _the process_ of getting more fitted images and seeing how they evolve what's really interesting.
 Therefore our generation will be initialized by blank images - images filled by white pixels.
-It will reduce pace of solution space search, but will produce images that are more interesting visually.
-We are here to do art, after all. :art:
+It will reduce pace of solution space search, but will produce images that are more visually interesting.
+We are here to do art, after all.
+:art:

 ```rust
 impl Pixel {